How Collectives Find Coherence

 Reflections on running Marco Polo Project

 In 2011, I founded a small charity to work on intercultural understanding and engagement with China.
-This series shares Insights from this experience.
+This blog series shares some of my core insights from this experience.